goauthentik/authentik/website/integrations/services/phpipam/index.md

     1. To get this cert, access the authentik installation at authentik.company
     2. Select Applications => Providers => phpipam-saml
     3. Select Download signing certificate
-    4. Paste in the contents of the signing certifacte into if IDP X.509 field
+    4. Paste in the contents of the signing certificate into if IDP X.509 field
 -   Sign Authn requests: Off

 Leave everything else as default.
 Save changes